therealnicoroshi/modlist/README.md

 Change this line to reflect the graphics card you are using:

-This could also be done by running BethINI IIRC but good to check afterward to make sure it's referncing the correct card being used.
+This could also be done by running BethINI IIRC but good to check afterward to make sure it's referencing the correct card being used.

 ### Set your affinity